Sample Poultry Farming Business Plan Template

 This is usually for layers’ birds.
 To be administered on the 14th day of your birds (or as advised by your vet doctor).
 This is also to be repeated on the 28th day.
 It could be administered through drinking water.

-Your vet doctor or consultant will be of great help in guiding you about when it’s necessary to administer some of these vaccines and how to go about them, even the emergency ones (if need be).
+Your vet doctor or consultant will be of great help in guiding you about when to administer some of these vaccines and how to go about them, even the emergency ones (if need be).

-Infectious Laryngotracheitis Vaccine, Inactivated Newcastle-Bronchitis, Laryngotracheitis Fowlpox AE, etc. are the vaccines chickens may need as the need arises for them.
+Infectious Laryngotracheitis Vaccine, Inactivated Newcastle-Bronchitis, Laryngotracheitis Fowlpox AE, etc., are the vaccines chickens may need as the need arises for them.

 How can you get these vaccines?